-The cooling tower shall be installed on foundation that meets all related current adopted code criteria.
+The cooling tower shall be installed on a foundation that meets all related current adopted code criteria.
 A basis-of-design may include reinforced concrete piers or concrete slab designed by structural engineer with the suction outlet located above the centerline of the condenser water pump of sufficient height to provide proper NPSH to the pump.
-Crossflow towers only.
 Cooling towers are to be included in the one-year service agreement for the HVAC system.
 Contractor to provide pipe size temporary hookup connections with isolation valves.

 The overflow/drain shall be piped full size to the storm drainage system or sewage system as code or municipal rules dictate.
-Provide VFDs without bypass with a spare VFD for tower fans.
-For towers with multiple fans, use one VFD to control two fans.
+Provide VFDs without bypass with a redundant drive for backup.
 BAS to monitor the tower VFDs for alarm/status and sequence them (Lead/Lag).

 Provide gated fence enclosure around cooling tower of sufficient size to allow access and maintenance of the tower.
-Fenced area shall be concrete surface, properly sloped to drain, with the fence posts within the concrete area.
-Show fencing and pad details on drawings.
+May reuse pad and fencing if manufacture specification is meet.

 Provide Cooling Tower treatment prior to start up with near neutral pH water and use of only reasonable levels of film forming inhibitors.
-Contractor shall verify waster treatment system shall be fully functional and operable.
+The contractor shall verify water treatment system shall be fully functional and operable.

-SCS chemically treats the process water in HVAC systems.
+MSCS chemically treats the process water in HVAC systems.
 Designer to ensure chemical feeders are included in project documents for the implementation of the chemicals into the HVAC system at time of operation.
-Contractor shall coordinate with SCS chemical treatment vendor to pre-treat (passivate) cooling tower per manufacturer's requirements before placing into service.
+Contractor shall coordinate with MSCS chemical treatment vendor to pre-treat (passivate) cooling tower per manufacturer's requirements before placing into service.
 This is not required for fiberglass towers.

-SCS recommends that the basis of design be a reinforced fiberglass cooling tower with seamless basin.
-SCS prefers the cooling towers to have a 20-year warranty against rust with a pre-approved minimum of 15-years and 5-year motor part warranty.
+MSCS recommends that the basis of design be a reinforced fiberglass cooling tower with seamless basin and mechanical ball float level for makeup water.
+MSCS prefers the cooling towers to have a 10-year warranty against rust and 5-year motor part warranty.
+Pretreatment is not required for Reinforced Fiberglass Cooling Towers.

-An alternate stainless steel cooling tower design with welded, seamless, stainless steel basin is acceptable equivalent to cooling tower design and meet the same performance and warranty as the basis-of-design.
+An alternate stainless steel cooling tower design with welded, seamless, stainless-steel basin is acceptable equivalent to cooling tower design and meet the same performance as the basis-of-design.
 Provide 5-years motor parts warranty.

-SCS prefers the following accessories:
+MSCS prefers the following accessories:

+Ladder

-Ladder with handrails
+permitter handrails

 Vibration switch

-Sweeper cleaning nozzles

-Mechanical ball float level
+Mechanical ball float level only

 Direct drive fan motor - belt or gear drive is not acceptable.

-Dirt separator pump skid -BAS to Disable/Enable/Schedule.

-Auto self-cleaning and flush system
+Low sound fans

-Contractor to provide connections for temporary equipment
+Contractor to provide connections with isolation valves for temporary Tower connections.